Description

 Costs

-Low- and middle-income countries (LMIC) as classified by the World Bank: Participants can apply for the LMIC-fee (500 Euro) based on the location of the institution they are affiliated to.
-Limited discounted places available.
+*LMIC are low- and middle-income countries, as classified by the World Bank.
+Participants can apply for the LMIC fee based on the location of the institution they are affiliated to.
+HIC are high-income countries, as classified by the World Bank.

 Application